6. GENETIC TAKEOVER | A More Cooperative World

 In the early days, computers had tremendous architectural diversity.
 Each computer had a little operating system and localized interactions through the timesharing system.
 The ARPAnet connected some of those computers by enabling them to email each other without suppressing their architectural diversity.
 Each was an independent experiment, but suddenly, via network effects, there was a larger community to cooperate with.

-For a long time Microsoft was so dominant in software that it seemed it would remain the monopoly forever, unless broken up.
+For a while, Microsoft was so dominant in software that it seemed it would remain the monopoly forever, unless broken up.
 Antitrust forces were engaged against Microsoft, and Microsoft fought back.
-Once again, it is possible that antitrust forces had little to do with Microsoft losing its dominant position but that the rise of the web had much more to do with it.
+Once again, it is possible that antitrust forces had little to do with Microsoft losing its dominant position as opposed to the rise of the web.
 Microsoft was a substantial web player, with Internet Explorer being an initial browser wars winner, but that dominance was unstable.
-The character of the game changed, and players that grew up more adapted to the new game’s character out-competed the supposedly permanent centralized monopoly that had owned everybody's desktops.

 Chapter Summary